alex-feel/terraform-cloudflare-zone/README.md

 [Cloudflare record](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/record):

-* The `name` argument defaults to `@` (root).
+* The `name` argument value defaults to `@` (root).
 * The `data` argument is not yet supported.
-* The `ttl` argument defaults to `1` (automatic).
-Must be the default when using the `proxied` argument with `true` value.
+* The `ttl` argument value defaults to `1` (automatic).
+The value is forced to `1` (automatic), regardless of explicitly set value, if you set the `proxied` argument to `true`.
-* The `proxied` argument defaults to `false` (for records that support it).
-You must explicitly set this argument to `true` for the records that you want to proxy through Cloudflare.
+* The `proxied` argument value defaults to `false` (for records that support it).
+You must explicitly set this argument value to `true` for the records that you want to proxy through Cloudflare.
-* For each record, you need to come up with any valid name and specify it in the `record_name` argument (see example above), however, if you create records without using this module, you will also need to come up with a name for each `cloudflare_record` resource.
+* For each record, you need to come up with any valid name and specify it in the `record_name` argument value (see example above).
+However, if you create records without using this module, you will also need to come up with a name for each `cloudflare_record` resource.
 I could generate a name based on some raw data, but either I won't be able to generate a sufficiently unique name, or the name will change every time, forcing Terraform to recreate records over and over again.

 ## License